lkesteloot/unsong/unsong.md

 “I have a TV and a VCR down in the basement!
 Let’s watch it now!”

-“…why do you have a TV and VCR in the basement?”
+“... why do you have a TV and VCR in the basement?”

 “I wanted to see the Broadcast!
 You don’t think I’ve been studying theodicy for years and never saw it, do you?
 I went to yard sale after yard sale until I found the right equipment and I ordered the tape from the Harmonious Jade Dragon Empire.
 You can get [i]anything[/i] from the Harmonious Jade Dragon Empire if you pay enough money.
 And the Broadcast is special.
 It’s a part of history.
 It’s epic.”